-I founded Tunememi, a nonprofit association, when I was nine years old to raise awareness about the importance of protecting our planet and to encourage other kids to take action and make a difference.
-Through fundraising activities, Tunememi aims to support the wildlife and environmental conservation programs of scientific organizations.Sophie, 10 years old
+I founded Tunememi Conservancy when I was nine years old to raise awareness about the importance of protecting wildlife and to encourage other kids to take action and make a difference.
+Tunememi supports the conservation programs of endangered species and the scientific work of the Charles Darwin Research Station in the Galapagos Islands.Sophie, 10 years old

 Founder of Tunememi